 Excluding noble gases, the element sulfur forms stable compounds with all the elements, usually forming polycationic compounds.

 Sulfides are anions/polyanions of the element sulfur.
 They generally exhibit basic behavior and therefore, are not that reactive towards acids.
 Instead, they react well with oxidizing agents; They will readily oxidize at room temperature in moist air or at elevated temperatures in dry air.
 For the most part, sulfides get hydrolyzed by water.
 Only the sulfides that react with either alkali metals or alkaline earth metals are considered to be soluble in water; Sulfides that react with copper and zinc are the least soluble.
-Sulfides are diverse in applications, ranging from lithium batteries, pigments, ceramic coding, lubricants, and more.
+These compounds have diverse applications, ranging from lithium batteries, pigments, ceramic coding, lubricants, and more.

-Sulfides are classified as either inorganic, organic, or phosphine.
+The classifications of sulfides are inorganic, organic, or phosphine.

 Phosphine sulfides are composed of a sulfur atom bonded to a phosphorus atom.
-Phosphine sulfides are derivatives of organophosphines.
+They are derivatives of organophosphines.
 They are pentavalent, meaning they have five valence electrons.
 Additionally, they are stable, soluble, and have low polarity, making them great intermediates in the chemical reactions of organophosphines.

 Sulfur oxides are the product of burning sulfur and oxygen.
-Well-known oxides include sulfuric acid, H2SO4, sulfur dioxide, SO2, sulfur trioxide, SO3.
+Common oxides include sulfuric acid (H2SO4), sulfur dioxide (SO2), and sulfur trioxide (SO3).
 While all sulfur oxides are damaging to the environment and our health, sulfur dioxide is the greatest attribute.
-Why?
-Other sulfur oxides are produced from sulfur dioxide- While there are other ways for the other oxides to be produced, sulfur dioxide is mainly responsible for their existence.
+This is because other sulfur oxides are produced from sulfur dioxide- While there are other ways for the other oxides to be produced, sulfur dioxide is mainly responsible for their existence.

-Sulfur dioxide decreases the lung’s function, which can lead to respiratory problems.
+Sulfur dioxide affects the lungs’ function, which can lead to respiratory problems.
 It also irritates the eyes, nose, and throat.
-Those with respiratory diseases, like asthma, are even more prone to the dangers of sulfur dioxide.
-Additionally, when sulfur oxides react with other compounds found in the atmosphere, it forms small particles that can penetrate into the lungs.
+People with respiratory diseases, like asthma, are even more prone to the dangers of sulfur dioxide.
+Additionally, when sulfur oxides react with other compounds in the atmosphere, it forms small particles that can penetrate into the lungs.
 These particles also contribute to the haze that we sometimes see outside.

-There are two ways of sulfur trioxide existing: First, it can be emitted directly into the air.
-Second, it forms when sulfur dioxide and oxygen are combined.
-Sulfur trioxide can exist as a colorless liquid, ice-like crystals, or gas.
+Sulfur trioxide forms when sulfur dioxide and oxygen combine.
+It can exist as a colorless liquid, ice-like crystal, or gas.
 As a gas, it is white, foggy, and smelly.
 Even in small quantities, the smell can be quite pungent.
 Sulfur trioxide is highly reactive, making it ideal for the synthesis of other chemicals, like sulfuric acid, and for producing explosives.

 Sulfur trioxide combines with the water and oxygen in the air to form sulfuric acid.
 This is a colorless liquid that is strongly acidic, corrosive, and heavy, with a density of 1.83g/cm3.
 When sulfuric acid dissolves in the water vapor in the air, it turns into acid rain.
-What makes the rain acidic?
 Sulfuric acid readily dissociates in water, forming H+ and HSO4–.
 This ion is considered to be a weak acid.
-However, it can dissociate “again” to form H+ and SO42-.
-When the concentration of H+ ions increases, the pH of the rain decreases, hence the name “acid” rain.
+It can dissociate again to form H+ and SO42-.
+When the concentration of H+ ions increases, the pH of the rain decreases, hence the name acid rain.
 Acid rain is harmful to plants and can contaminate the soil.
 It also disturbs the pH levels of lakes and streams, which endangers aquatic wildlife.
 Additionally, it damages the surfaces of buildings, statues, and monuments and can cause paint to peel.

 Isolation of Sulfur